JeongHeeju/SensitiveImage/README.md

 ## Data Release Policy

-Since the original images may contain personally sensitive information, the original images are not publicly released.
-For review purposes, we provide image embeddings and annotation labels for a limited subset of samples.
-The image embeddings and annotation labels needed to reproduce the frozen-representation results are included in this repository.
-Original images are not released due to their sensitive content.
+The complete annotation table and pre-computed embeddings for all 4,999 records are included in this repository.
+The original images are not released because they may contain personally sensitive information.
+Ten anonymized sample images are provided solely for reviewer verification.
+Consequently, the frozen-representation results and baselines are fully reproducible from the released files, whereas the fine-tuning results require the original images and cannot be reproduced from the released files alone.

 ## Ethical Use